 Leave the teenagers at home if you’re heading to Legoland: it’s firmly aimed at the under-12s.
 The attractive grounds are filled with animals and giant figures made from Lego as well as a myriad of age-appropriate rides such as the Pirate Falls Treasure Quest and Coastguard HQ.
 The hot favourite attraction must be Lego Star Wars, where popular scenes from the films are recreated in Lego.

 Although Oakwood in Pembrokeshire, West Wales, caters for all ages (it has the biggest sky swing in the UK), the big pull is Dahland, inspired by the works of Roald Dahl.
 With Dahl-themed rides, shows and attractions, it features all Dahl-lovers’ favourite characters.
-You may have to pop into your local library on the way home.
+You never know, it might just help you turn a reluctant reader into a bookworm.

 Best for little ones